 Sharing Christ's sufferings.
 4:12-19

 v13.
 Yet, along with suffering there is glory.
 Christ rose from the dead and entered glory.
-Those who follow him will similarly move from suffering to joy, shame to glory.
+Those who follow him will similarly move from suffering to joy, from shame to glory.

 v14.
 A believer who suffers is blessed, is happy.
 That is, they are privileged in the sight of God, and this because the shekinah glory, the manifestation of God's glory, rests upon them.
 It is very encouraging to know that divine glory is accentuated in the situation where a believer suffers for their faith.

 v16.
 If we find we are reviled because we are a "Christian", we should not slink away in shame, but rather honor God by standing firm in the name we bear.
 Peter here uses the term "Christ's men", a term first used by Agrippa in a derogatory way, Act.26:28.
-Although this title had obviously come to be regarded with disdain by both Gentiles and Jews, it is not something to be ashamed of, rather, it is a badge of honour.
+Although this title had obviously come to be regarded with disdain by both Gentiles and Jews, it is not something to be ashamed of, rather, it is a badge of honor.

 v19.
 Peter concludes his argument by encouraging his readers to trust in the Lord during times of trouble and to continue to act rightly in difficult circumstances.
 The kingdom comes through suffering, such is God's will.
 We must accept this truth and remain faithful.